syndbg/syndbg.github.io/content/learning-django.md

 **Notes**:

-*At the time of writing this, the latest stable release of Django is 1.7.*
+* At the time of writing this, the latest stable release of Django is 1.7.
-*Note: In Django Model-View-Controller translates to Model-Template-View.*
+* In Django Model-View-Controller translates to Model-Template-View.